brian-kissmer/brian-kissmer.github.io/syllabus.md

 ### Use of LLMs and Generative AI on Quizzes and Exams

 ChatGPT and similar Artificial Intelligence tools, though useful in many contexts, are inappropriate for use when taking quizzes and exams in this course.
 An important outcome of this course is to strengthen your own abilities as a thinker and programmer.
 You need to know when AI produces code that does versus doesn’t do what you want, and you need to understand coding concepts on your own.
 For me to assess your abilities to do these things, it is important for you to take quizzes and exams without the use of AI.
 Thus, you may not use AI when taking quizzes or exams.
 If your submission appears to have been written using AI, you may either receive a failing grade or be asked to resubmit.
-Using AI to study for quizzes and exams is absolutely fine.
+Using AI to study for quizzes and exams is absolutely fine and encouraged.

 # Schedule of Topics